ST. PATRICK'S ROMAN CATHOLIC CHURCH

 St. Patrick's Church

 Description of Historic Place

-The heritage value of St. Patrick’s Roman Catholic Church resides in the following character-defining elements:
+The character-defining elements of St. Patrick's Roman Catholic Church include such features as:

 Theme - Category and Type

 - Building Social and Community Life

 - Religious Institutions

 - Architecture and Design

 Function - Category and Type

 - Religious Facility or Place of Worship